 I wrote down a list of common reasons that prevent women and mums from integrating fitness into their lives.
 I discovered that a workout, at home, for women – one that WORKS, supports, motivates and addresses the unique makeup of women’s and mums’ bodies – was a surefire way to explode every excuse in the book.

 Do you workout at home?
-If so, what do you do & what benefits are you seeing?
+If so, what do you do and what benefits are you seeing?